Suffolk County Water Authority

 plumbing Check the Aerator & Valves

-If only one fixture is affected, the issue is internal.
+If only one fixture is affected, the issue is internal and not related to the Suffolk County Water Authority water main.

 • Valves: Look under the sink and ensure both the hot and cold supply valves are turned fully counter-clockwise.